Credential Stuffing: A Cyber-Attack on the Rise

 How First Financial Can Help:

 When we say safe, sound, and secure; we mean it.
 Our fraud prevention experts consistently monitor suspicious activity and if we believe someone is trying to access our online banking using your username, we will alert you.
-You can also sign up for real-time debit card text alerts that will let you know any time your debit card is used by clicking here.
-We will also discuss how to protect your information and accounts moving forward.
-Together, we can keep your account security TEXAS STRONG.
+First Financial Online and Mobile Banking requires secure access codes on all new browsers and devices as a further prevention.

 For any other questions about your account security, call us at 855-660-5862